Facilities

 • The Yale Collection of Historical Sound Recordings—comprising approximately 280,000 recordings from the birth of recorded sound to the present, including unique private recordings and test pressings;

 The library also houses the extensive Lowell Mason Library of Church Music, noted for its collection of early American hymn and tune books.
 Individual manuscript holdings include autograph manuscripts of J.S.
-Bach, Frederic Chopin, Johannes Brahms, Robert Schumann, and Franz Liszt.
+Bach, Johannes Brahms, Frederic Chopin, Duke Ellington, Franz Liszt, Robert Schumann, Igor Stravinsky, and Fats Waller.

 Access to the Music Library’s holdings is available through Quicksearch, a single search interface that returns results from multiple library data sources, including Yale Library’s online catalog, Orbis.
 Quicksearch also pulls in results from the various online databases the Music Library subscribes to as well as its digital collections.